Major Groups > Gilled Mushrooms > Pale-Spored > Tricholoma > Tricholoma subresplendens

 MushroomExpert.Com

-[ Basidiomycetes > Agaricales > Tricholomataceae > Tricholoma . . . ]
+[ Basidiomycota > Agaricales > Tricholomataceae > Tricholoma . . . ]

 by Michael Kuo

-Tricholoma subresplendens is recognized by its hardwood habitat, its white colors, and, yes, the presence of blue stains on the cap and stem--though the blue stains do not always appear.
+Tricholoma subresplendens is recognized by its hardwood habitat, its white colors, and, yes, the presence of blue stains on the cap and stem—though the blue stains do not always appear.
 The cap may be pure white or develop tan shades, especially over the center.
-The taste is usually mealy, but is apparently mild in some collections.
+The odor and taste are usually mealy.
 Microscopically, the species is distinguished from similar mushrooms by the presence of clamp connections at the bases of the basidia.

 Description:

-Gills: Attached to the stem by a notch; close; white.
+Gills: Attached to the stem by a notch; close or nearly crowded; short-gills frequent; white.

-Stem: 4-11 cm long; 1-2.5 cm thick; equal or somewhat swollen below; with silky appressed fibers; dry; white; sometimes bruising or discoloring bluish.
+Stem: 3–10 cm long; 1–2.5 cm thick; equal or somewhat swollen below; bald or with silky appressed fibers; dry; white; sometimes bruising or discoloring bluish; basal mycelium white.

 Spore Print: White.